- Brand Name: Sani-Supp suppository (U.S.)

 Laxatives are to be used to provide short-term relief only, unless otherwise directed by the nurse or physician who is helping you to manage your bowel symptoms.
 A regimen that includes a healthy diet containing roughage (whole grain breads and cereals, bran, fruit, and green, leafy vegetables), six to eight full glasses of liquids each day, and some form of daily exercise is most important in stimulating healthy bowel function.

-If your physician has recommended this laxative for management of constipation, follow his or her recommendations for its use.
+If your physician has recommended this produce for management of constipation, follow his or her recommendations for its use.
 If you are treating yourself for constipation, follow the directions on the package insert.

 Glycerin suppositories often produce results within fifteen minutes to one hour.
 Be sure to consult your physician if you experience problems or do not get relief within a week.